joelvaneenwyk/web-extension-bypass-paywalls/README.md

 [Zeit Online](https://www.zeit.de)

 ### Sites with limited number of free articles

 The free article limit can normally be bypassed by removing cookies for the site.*

 Install the Cookie Remover extension [for Google Chrome](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-remover/).
 Please rate it 5 stars if you find it useful.

 When coming across a paywall click the cookie icon to remove the cookies then refresh the page.

-_*May not always succeed_
+**May not always succeed*

 ### New site requests

 Only large or major sites will be considered.
 Usually premium articles cannot be bypassed as they are behind a hard paywall.

 1. Install the uBlock Origin extension if it hasn't been installed already.
 See if you are still getting a paywall.
 2. Check if using Cookie Remover ([Google Chrome version](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce) or [Mozilla Firefox version](https://addons.mozilla.org/en-US/firefox/addon/cookie-remover/)) can bypass the paywall.
 If not, continue to the next step.
-3. First search [Issues](https://github.com/iamadamdev/bypass-paywalls-chrome/issues) to see if the site has been requested already.
+3. First search [Issues](https://github.com/joelvaneenwyk/bypass-paywalls-extension/issues) to see if the site has been requested already.
 4. Visit an article on the site you want to bypass the paywall for and copy the article title.
 5. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
 6. Click on the same article from the Google search results page.
-7. If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new/choose) and replace the entire template text with the word "Confirmed".
+7. If it loads without a paywall you can [submit a request](https://github.com/joelvaneenwyk/bypass-paywalls-extension/issues/new/choose) and replace the entire template text with the word "Confirmed".
 Otherwise please do not submit an issue as this extension cannot bypass it either.

 ### Troubleshooting

 * This extension works best alongside uBlock Origin [for Google Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
 * If a site doesn't work, try turning off uBlock and refreshing.
 * Try clearing [cookies](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce).
 * Make sure you're running the latest version of Bypass Paywalls.
 * If a site is having problems try unchecking "\*General Paywall Bypass\*" in Options.
-* If none of these work, you can submit an issue [here](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new/choose).
+* If none of these work, you can submit an issue [here](https://github.com/joelvaneenwyk/bypass-paywalls-extension/issues/new/choose).

 ### Contributing - Pull Requests

 PRs are welcome.

 1. If making a PR to add a new site, confirm your changes actually bypass the paywall.
 2. At a minimum these files need to be updated: `README.md`, `manifest-ff.json`, `src/js/sites.js`, and possibly `src/js/background.js`, and/or `src/js/contentScript.js`.
 3. Follow existing code-style and use camelCase.
 4. Use [JavaScript Semi-Standard Style linter](https://github.com/standard/semistandard).
 Don't need to follow it exactly.
 There will be some errors (e.g., do not use it on `sites.js`).

 ### Show your support

-* Follow me on Twitter [@iamadamdev](https://twitter.com/iamadamdev) for updates.
+* Follow me on Twitter [@joelvaneenwyk](https://twitter.com/joelvaneenwyk) for updates.
 * I do not ask for donations, all I ask is that you star this repo.

 ### Disclaimer

 * This software is provided for educational purposes only and is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability,